When you're exploring booth designs for craft shows, one of the fundamental choices you'll need to make is the general layout you will use.

-One of the foundational choices in craft booth designs is what layout will you use.
-There are four standard layouts you'll find in most booths.
-Each has its own set of pros and cons to consider.
+Although there's room for variety within each category, there are four standard layouts you'll find in most booths.
+Each option has its own set of pros and cons to consider.

-Below, you'll see illustrations of the four common craft booth designs, as well as a discussion of some of the strengths and weaknesses of each booth style to help you plan your own effective display and decide which configuration is best for you.
+Below, you'll see illustrations of several common craft booth designs, as well as a discussion of some of the strengths and weaknesses of each booth style to help you plan your own effective display and decide which configuration is best for you.

 I earn a commission for purchases made through links on this page.

-In a U-shaped booth, you will arrange your items along the back wall and along two side walls of your space leaving the front open so customers can walk into the space.
+If you want to bring customers into your space, one option is a U-shaped booth.
+In this layout, you will arrange your items along the back wall and along two side walls of your space leaving the front open so customers can walk into the space.

 This style provides a lot of display space for your items, and it allows you to interact with customers.
-Your items and your customers will be sheltered from the elements when you use this layout at outdoor shows.
+Your products and your customers will be sheltered from the elements when you use this layout at outdoor shows.
+You can put up sidewalls to protect yourself, your products, and your customers from the weather if necessary.

 It is important to be very careful to ensure your U-shaped booth does not become too crowded.
 Using three of your walls for display can make for a cramped booth, particularly if you display your items on tables.

-This layout is typically better suited to using slatwall or gridwall panels or narrow shelves as a display surface.
+This layout is typically better suited to using slatwalls, gridwall panels, or narrow shelves as a display surface.
 If you use standard-width 30 inch tables in a 10x10 U-shaped booth, your tables will take up 5 feet of the width of your booth, leaving only 5 feet of space for customers, which is not a lot of space.

 Items can become lost and difficult to see all the way at the back of your booth.
 Be sure to put some of your most enticing items at the outer edges of your display to draw customers further into your booth.
 If your items are small (like jewelry) consider using extra large photos of your work hung where they are easily seen to draw people in to your booth.

-An L-shaped booth design involves displaying your items along the back wall and one side wall of your space.
+An L-shaped booth design involves displaying your items along the back wall and one side wall of your space arranged so customers enter your booth space and browse from there.
 The front and one side wall are left clear.

 Many of the considerations that apply to U-shaped booth designs also apply to L-shaped configurations.
-The L-shaped setup provides a good amount of display space for your items, but you need to ensure items don't become lost along the back wall.
+L-shaped booth designs provide a good amount of display space for your items, and you can make good use of the full height of your space.
+You do need to ensure items don't become lost along the back wall.

 This layout allows you to interact freely with customers, and it provides your products and your customers with shelter from the elements.

-Crowding is less of an issue with an L-shaped configuration because you've left on wall free.
-With this setup, you may choose to use portable tables, slatwall or gridwall panels, or narrow shelves for your primary display surface.
+Crowding is less of an issue with an L-shaped configuration because you've left one wall free.
+With this setup, you may choose to use portable tables, slatwalls or gridwall panels, or narrow shelves for your primary display surface.

 Even with an L-shaped booth, you'll want to be sure to use the most narrow tables or shelves that will allow you to safely display your items while providing plenty of room for customers in your booth.